AS HER GHANA TRILOGY DRAWS TO A CLOSE, THE AWARD-WINNING DESIGNER SHARES HER ACCRA INSIGHTS

 Movenpick Ambassador Hotel, North Ridge

 Indispensable during your stay?

 Cash.
 Not all places accept credit cards.
-This is particularly important when you call a ride share.
+This is particularly important when you call a rideshare.
 Be sure to enable the “Pay in cash” feature, and do so in cedis at the end of your ride.
-Otherwise, you may find your trip cancelled by a driver seeking a more immediate form of payment.
+Otherwise, you may find your trip canceled by a driver seeking a more immediate form of payment.